 - “edit”, in which data is displayed to the user without field lines.
 If not specified, this value defaults to “detail”.
 These lines have nothing to do with requiredness, they are merely visual separators, that make it easier to scan a detail page.

 - “maindetail”, in which data is displayed to the user with colored lines and a white background, just like the main detail page for records

-Here a screenshot of the 3 modes:
+Here is a screenshot of the three modes:

 More info can be found on this attribute in the official developer documentation: https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_compref_pageBlock.htm?search_text=pageblock